jupyter/jupyter/docs/source/contrib_guide_docs.rst

 (``pip install git+https://github.com/sphinx-doc/sphinx@stable``) or the current released version of Sphinx (``pip install sphinx``).

+In addition, you may need the following packages: sphinxcontrib-spelling, sphinx_rtd_theme, and pyenchant, which can be installed via ``pip install sphinxcontrib-spelling``, ``pip install sphinx_rtd_theme``, and ``pip install pyenchant``.

+If you are on Linux, the last command will fail if you don't have the Enchant C library, and you will need to run ``sudo apt-get install enchant``.

-The following commands should be executed using the Terminal/command line from the ``docs`` directory:
+Once everything is installed, the following commands should be executed using the Terminal/command line from the ``docs`` directory:

 * ``make html`` builds a local html version of the documentation.
 The output